 Make 14 balls out of the dough.

-Convert the ball into disc and fill it with a tbsp of filling.
+Spread it like a bowl and fill it with a tbsp of filling.

 Serve Litti Chokha, while still warm.